Contact US NOTIFY ME INFORMATION SESSION

 1. Who is eligible to apply?

-To participate in the Birthright Israel Excel Fellowship, applicants must be no older than 26 on the day of registration and be either: 1.
-An active Israeli B.A/BSc student studying a business/tech related degree at a recognized institution.
-OR 2.
-An Officer/NCO of a technological unit of the IDF.
-Past military or national service is required.
+To participate in the Birthright Israel Excel Fellowship, applicants must be no older than 26 on the day of registration and be either:

 2. What are the criteria for acceptance?